Qumulo/docs/administrator-guide/qumulo-core/installing-vpn-keys-on-cluster.md

 sidebar: administrator_guide_sidebar
 keywords: vpn, key, cluster, network
 varCopyFile: 1.
 Copy the `.zip` file from Qumulo Care to a computer on the same network as your cluster, and decompress the file.
 varVerifyKeys: 1.
 To verify that the VPN keys installed correctly, use the `get_vpn_keys` command.
-For example:
+For example&#58;
 ---

 This section explains how to install VPN keys on your Qumulo cluster over a network.
 You can install the VPN keys by using the `qq` CLI from a machine on the same network as your cluster or from one of your nodes.